Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Introduction

+To answer this question, we conduct a systematic investigation of diffusion-based E2E AD, leveraging massive real-vehicle data and rigorous on-road testing.
+We adopt a vanilla diffusion-based planning head\citep{zheng2025diffusionplanner} for trajectory generation.
+We deliberately keep the diffusion head free of hand-crafted priors, so that any performance gain we observe can be attributed to diffusion modeling itself.
+Building on this base model, we identify a set of key design principles, each supported by real-vehicle evidence:

+\begin{itemize}[leftmargin=*] \item \textbf{Diffusion loss space matters}.
+Our key insight stems from the observation that planning trajectory lives in a low-dimensional manifold, distinct from image generation.
+Consequently, we re-examine the diffusion loss space design~\citep{li2025back} and find that data ($\tau_0$)-prediction combined with diffusion loss directly supervised on data ($\tau_0$-loss) best captures the trajectory manifold, enabling better learning performance and high-quality trajectory generation. \item \textbf{Trajectory representation matters}.
+In our $\tau_0$-prediction setup, predicting waypoints yields better spatial awareness, while predicting velocity gives smoother trajectories.
+Our model therefore outputs velocity but is supervised on both, achieving substantial closed-loop gains.
+Although this hybrid loss resembles auxiliary losses~\citep{bansal2018chauffeurnet, hu2023planning, jiang2023vad} routinely used in AD, we \textit{theoretically prove} that it leaves the diffusion training optimum unchanged, thereby exposing an often-overlooked pitfall: widely used auxiliary losses such as collision penalties or $L_{1}$-norm loss would distort it.

+\item \textbf{Emergence of data scaling}.
+We further show that, without extra auxiliary losses or hand-crafted priors, our diffusion framework effectively benefits from data scaling in real-world testing.
+Our model captures richer multimodal driving behaviors, an effect not observed when training on commonly used benchmarks~\citep{caesar2021nuplan, Dauner2024NEURIPS}, whose data are too small to expose it.
+The same scaling also yields stronger open-loop and closed-loop performance, making our framework a viable planner. \end{itemize}

+While the imitation pretraining establishes a strong diffusion planner prior, it lacks explicit optimization for safety-critical scenarios.
+To close this gap, we further introduce Reinforcement Learning (RL) post-training that re-weights the diffusion objective with safety-aware advantage estimates~\citep{peng2019advantage, zheng2024safe}, aligning generated trajectories with safety constraints while preserving training stability.
+We \textit{theoretically prove} that this reweighting is naturally compatible with our hybrid loss, enabling a clean implementation.
+The same formulation extends to multi-reward settings and further advances the Pareto frontier, showing that \textbf{RL post-training is effective in real-world closed-loop deployment}.

-Finally, we incorporate all the aforementioned innovations into a complete framework, \textit{\textbf{H}yper \textbf{D}iffusion \textbf{P}lanner} (\name{}), and successfully deploy it on a real-vehicle platform with only simple smoothness post-refinement.
-We systematically evaluate \textit{\name{}} across 8 urban driving scenarios, covering 200 km of road testing with comprehensive evaluation metrics.
-Empirically, \textit{\name{}} demonstrates a significant performance boost, showing a 10x improvement compared to the baseline model.
-We also provide a detailed analysis to examine the characteristics of the proposed framework and the impacts of key design elements.
-The results demonstrate that diffusion models, when properly designed and trained, can serve as effective and scalable planners for complex, real-world autonomous driving tasks.
+Finally, we integrate the above innovations into a complete framework, \textit{\textbf{H}yper \textbf{D}iffusion \textbf{P}lanner} (\textit{\name{}}), and its RL post-trained variant \textit{\name{}-RL}.
+With only minimal smoothness post-processing, both are deployed on a real vehicle.
+We evaluate them across 6 urban driving scenarios over 200~km of road testing under comprehensive metrics: \textit{\name{}}~/~\textit{\name{}-RL} achieve a 10x improvement over the base model.
+We further analyze the characteristics of the framework and the impact of key components, showing that diffusion models, when properly designed and trained, can serve as effective and scalable planners for real-world autonomous driving.